-A minimum of five (5) years of experience in public communication, international broadcasting or related area is required
+A minimum of three (3) years of progressively responsible experience in the field in administrative services or other related area is required.

 English and French are the working languages of the United Nations Secretariat.
-For the post advertised, fluency in English and Spanish is required.
-Knowledge of another official United Nations language is an advantage.
+For this position, fluency in English is required.
+Knowledge of French is required.

 Evaluation of qualified candidates may include an assessment exercise which will be followed by competency-based interview.

 Extension of the appointment is subject to extension of the mandate and/or the availability of the funds.